toddalquist-luvr/toddalquist-luvr/README.md

 07:20 PM[tordhater63 >_< fictkin . #2] thinks: every time i stretch i let out a little femboy noise and i feel like thats the real me peeking into the real world

+06:41 PM[sign strawpage - semi afk] so if i :grape: a boy IRONICALLY is it okau

 <!--im so weird omg why am i legit gettng mad over people liking yoshikage kira too, i swear im not one of those hoes who are like, yk, "oh u can like him because I, ME!!!! i like him" or whatever... im just gen gettng upset people like him more than me and can draw him better than me...
 I LOVED HIM FOR LIKE,,, 3 YEARS SO FAR I NEED TO GET A JOB RHAHHAHA why am i tearing up omg im so weird i hate kira hes the reason why im like this now ugh-->